 Tutorial | Creating a “Top Blog Posts” Dashboard Page Using the Wix CLI

-One of the ways that 3rd-party developers can extend the Wix ecosystem is by creating apps that appear in the site owner’s dashboards.
-These apps can work with data from the site they’re installed on, such as Content Management System (CMS) data and business solution data (like CRM).
+One of the ways that 3rd-party developers can extend the Wix ecosystem is by creating apps that appear in the site owner’s dashboard.
+These apps can work with data from the site they’re installed on, such as the Content Management System (CMS), data, and business solution data (like CRM).

 This tutorial explains how to create a dashboard page that displays a site’s most liked and most viewed blog posts.